WeblateOrg/weblate/docs/admin/backup.rst

 The Celery tasks queue might contain some information, but usually it's not needed to backup.
 At most your will loose not processed updates to translation memory.
-The fulltext or repository updates are anyway recommeded to perform on restore, so there is no problem in losing these.
+The fulltext or repository updates are anyway recommended to perform on restore, so there is no problem in losing these.

 .. seealso::